yezhiyi9670/ssy-color-book/README.md

 <p><img alt="Screenshot" src="./README_assets/screenshot.png" width=50%></p>

 > ⚠️ **Firefox does not have complete support for wide-gamut displays.
-If you use Firefox, please set your display to sRGB.**
+If you use Firefox, please set your display to sRGB, or force the correct color space in `about:config`.**
 >
 > Chromium-based browsers will work correctly with a wide-gamut display as long as your display has the correct specifications in its ICC file.
 >